Skip to Content

 If you drive around 15 minutes to the east, you’ll start noticing that the skyscrapers and the tall modern buildings are being replaced by small houses and trees.
 The atmosphere also gets calmer and more relaxed.

-That means that you’ve finally reached Squirrel Hill, the most family-friendly area in Pittsburg.
+That means that you’ve finally reached Squirrel Hill, the most family-friendly area in Pittsburgh.
 But be careful not to get the wrong impression — Squirrel Hill is calm, not boring!

 Because it’s less cosmopolitan and less lined with concrete, this area boasts the largest and the best parks in Pittsburgh.
 Schenley Park, for instance, is 456 acres of greenery, trails, cafes, and numerous sports courts.